Koopman operator-based model reduction for switched-system control of PDEs: Open- and closed-loop control using K-ROMs

 \subsection{Model Predictive Control}

-In the closed-loop setting, the result is very similar to the open-loop version.
-In fact, due to the discrete formulation of the MPC problem~\eqref{eq:MPC} -- and the corresponding switching formulation~\eqref{eq:MPC_STO} -- we obtain an even stronger result since we do not have to restrict the solution to a subset of the feasible set of the original problem.

-The reduced version of Problem~\eqref{eq:MPC_STO} is obtained by replacing the objective function as well as the system dynamics by the K-ROM formulations:
+In the closed-loop setting, the full problem and the K-ROM approximation are related more closely due to the discrete formulation of the MPC problem~\eqref{eq:MPC_STO} such that we do not have to restrict the solution to a subset of the feasible set of the original problem.
+The reduced version is obtained by replacing the objective function as well as the system dynamics by the K-ROM formulations: